tiffanyding/long-tail-conformal/README.md

   "plantnet_data": [path to downloaded Pl@nt300-K data],
   "inaturalist_data": [path to downloaded Pl@nt300-K data.
 This should contain the files
                     `train2018.json`, `val2018.json`, and sub-directory `train_val2018`],
-  "scores_and_labels": [path to folder where model weights and softmax scores will be saved], "conformal_results":   [path to folder where conformal results from running
+  "scores_and_labels": [path to folder where model weights and softmax scores are saved], "conformal_results":   [path to folder where conformal results from running
                         `get_results.py` will be saved], "figs": [path to folder where you want figures to be saved]